Benefits of the Da Vinci surgical system

 - Reduction in post-operation risks such as impotency and incontinence

-Figures and statistics of the Da Vinci surgical system
+Figures and statistics of the Da Vinci surgical system at Prostate Center Europe

-Prostate Centre Europe treats thousands of patients annually from all over Europe making it the largest and most prestigious prostate centre in Europe.
+Prostate Centre Europe treats thousands of patients annually from all over the world making it the largest and most prestigious prostate centre in Europe.
 Chief physician Dr. J.H.
 Witt is the most experienced robotics surgeon in Europe.
 He leads a team of specialists including Dr. Wagner and Dr. Schütte both of whom perform surgery on approximately 5 patients per working day.

 The post-operative results are judged on various aspects and often the oncological results are considered as the most important aspect.
 This in combination with the functional needs, which is the preservation of continence and potency, as well as the influence on the sex-life.
 In simple terms: the question of being able to have sexual intercourse.